nicholas-chua/gradfolio/index.md

 published: true
 ---

 Hello!
 My name is Nicholas and I reside in sunny Singapore.
 I have some years of professional experience in ad-tech, data science and statistical testing.
 Currently part of the OMSCS program to broaden my horizon.
-My main interests include but are not limited to Data Analytics, Behavioral Sciences, Knowledge Based Artificial Intelligence.
+My main interests include but are not limited to Data Analytics, Behavioral Sciences, Machine Learning, Education Tech.

 If your company could benefit from my skills, and has a supportive-learning focused culture, then please take a look at my [resume](https://www.notion.so/nchua/Nicholas-Chua-a3481de9761a40c08c5a2d251c6fcf11) and get in touch.